beneliath/DNR/README.md

-## DNR: Deploy and Report
+## DNR: deploy and report

 ### Description

-DNR (Deploy and Report) is a web-based application for managing speaking engagements, presentations, and organizational contacts.
+DNR (deploy and report) is a web-based application for managing speaking engagements, presentations, and organizational contacts.

 ### Installation